-How to switch from a staging to a live environment?
+How to switch from staging to production environment?

-In this article, you'll see how to switch from a staging environment to a live one, what is the easiest way to proceed
+In this article, you'll learn how to switch from staging to production environment.

 1. I have a temporary URL that will change later